Williamsburgh Savings Bank Tower: Basement

 The terrazzo floor of the basement lobby is laid in a grid pattern.
 The walls are made of marble, and there is a stairway to the main elevator lobby on the western wall.
 The basement lobby's plaster ceiling is a saucer vault containing a central chandelier.
 The bank's vaults and the subway lobby were accessible from the basement lobby.

 The bank's vaults were spread across three basement levels.
 Originally, there were 10,000 drawers for depositors in the main vault.
 The depositors' vault was sealed by doors measuring around 8 ft wide and 5 ft thick.
 (Note: The Brooklyn Daily Eagle wrote in 1929 that the doors weighed 36 ST, while The New York Times wrote in 2002 that the doors weighed 60 ST.) Three such doors existed in total.
 The steel doors were being removed by the 2000s when the banking hall and basement were converted into a commercial space.
 The subway lobby has a plaster ceiling, revolving doors, and a decorative security fence.
 Outside the subway lobby, a passageway connects directly with the LIRR's Atlantic Terminal and the subway.
+In the 2020s, a cogeneration plant was added in the basement; the plant uses heat exhausted by the apartments.